mohsseha/md-to-blog/in/resume/index.md

 I was internally recruited to develop the marquee feature of next-gen robots.
 My team's focus is on:

 - **ML Research & Development** of robot embedded CNN models that:
-	- have repeatable SOTA performance in *millions of homes*
+	- have repeatable SOTA performance in *millions of homes*.
-	- are optimized for multiple tasks
+	- are optimized for multiple tasks.
 - **Designing and implementing data collection processes and infrastructure** including:
-	- guaranteeing user privacy
+	- guaranteeing user privacy.
-	- cost effective labeling and synthetic data generation
+	- cost effective labeling and synthetic data generation.
 - **Corporate ML technology support:**
-	- Collaborate with iRobot Ventures to find partners/investments
+	- Collaborate with iRobot Ventures to find partners/investments.
-	- IP/patent production (more details below)
+	- IP/patent production (more details below).

 As the team leader I focus on:

-- *Product strategy* developing ML product roadmaps that meet PM, UX and cost constraints
+- *Product strategy* developing ML product roadmaps that meet PM, UX and cost constraints.
 - *Scientific leadership* help my team review and build on latest DL/ML literature.
 - *Software architecture* selecting the right tools and vendors to support our data pipeline and training needs.
 - *Team growth* Our team grew from a couple of interns to a team of 25+.
 I Interviewed 100's of candidates and worked with HR to enhance our team's *diversity*.